 Palmira Fontes da Costa (ed.), Ciência, Ética e Cidadania: Reflexões de Cientistas Nobel, Lisboa, Ed.
 Autor, 2015.

-5. Biosafety: OGMs, Bioterrorism; Biohacking, Synthetic Biology, and Global Health.
+1. Biosafety: and OGMs, in laboratories, Bioterrorism; and Bioacking, and Synthetic Biology, and Global Health.

 2. The nature and scope of ethics and bioethics;

 4. The priorities of Bioethics according to Hans Jonas and Van Rensselaer Potter;